unthingable/monster-jam/docs/README.md

 ## Track Selector

-Hold **PERFORM** to see track selector.
+Hold **MACRO** to see track selector.
 Clip matrix displays 64 consecutive tracks, as they appear in Bitwig (effectively, the matrix is 8 TRACK button rows for 8 pages of track bank).
 Press pad to select a track, currently selected track is colored brightly.

-Holding **PERFORM** also switches control strips to user control mode.
+Holding **MACRO** also switches control strips to user control mode.

 ## User controls